girlsinc/me-and-my-money-edu/src/pages/course/saving-spending-making-money/the-importance-of-saving/roadmap.md

 ![Roadmap](/assets/img/roadmap.png)
-# Roadmap for The Importance of Saving
+# ROADMAP FOR THE IMPORTANCE OF SAVING

-## In today's lesson we're going to learn to:
+## In today's lesson we will learn to:

 1. Learn the importance and benefits of saving
 2. Understand how compound interest works
 3. Learn to identify goals for your savings